Gabriella439/slides/zurihac/slides.md

 (Yes, I also tried reading blocks instead of individual bytes, unsuccessfully)

+**Update**: @nh2 discovered that this is because the C implementation is decoding the input instead of reading raw bytes

 You'll just have to trust me that using C will pay off in the end.
 I promise

 # Serialization